-After reviewing this app with other educators and playing with children it is clear that Faces iMake is an extraordinary tool for developing right brain creativity and expanding awareness in a really fun way.
+After reviewing Faces iMake with other educators and playing with children it is clear that this is an extraordinary tool for developing right brain creativity and expanding awareness in a really fun way.

 Faces iMake is a modern day take on Mr. Potato Head: a past generations’s mainstay toy for creative play.
 Yet, Faces iMake is much more fun.
 This app uses images of everyday objects which you manipulate to create colorful and silly pictures.
 Each picture created can be easily saved and shared.

 Faces iMake was developed with artist, children’s book author and educator Hanoch Piven.
 It is based on the highly acclaimed creative workshops he has conducted in schools and kindergartens all around the world.
 Priven thoughtfully added short and entertaining lessons in the app to help children learn how to use each tool and get lots of ideas.

 There are lots of ways to make edible paint, here are a few easy recipes to try: